SR&ED Consultants Toronto: Maximizing Your 2026 Tax Credits (New $6M Limit)

 Get a summary

-If you aren’t paying attention to these changes, you are effectively lighting cash on fire.
+The bottom line is that if you’re not paying attention to these changes, then you’re effectively lighting cash on fire.

-I’ve been consulting on SR&ED in Toronto for over 15 years.
-I’ve seen the CRA at their best and their worst.
-I’ve seen legitimate claims get denied because a CTO couldn’t explain the “technological uncertainty” in plain English.
-I’ve also seen founders walk away with seven-figure checks that saved their companies.
+I’ve consulted on SR&ED in Toronto for a decade and a half.
+I’ve seen the CRA at their best and at their worst.
+Legitimate claims being denied because a CTO couldn’t describe “technological uncertainty” in plain English.
+Founders walking away with seven-figure checks that saved their companies.

-This isn’t just about filing forms.
-It’s about strategy, particularly in how to best utilize the federal tax incentive program for innovation and SR&ED tax credit benefits.
-Here is everything you need to know about SR&ED in Toronto for 2026.
+This isn’t about mere form filing; it is about strategy, especially regarding how to best leverage the federal tax incentive program for innovation and SR&ED tax credit benefits.
+Here is all you would want to know about SR&ED in Toronto for the year 2026.

 The SR&ED Landscape Has Shifted: Welcome to 2026